 Introduction to commercial refrigeration systems, different types of refrigeration systems, and their methods of operation.
 Skill development includes understanding and identifying the types of controls required to control temperature, air circulation, and defrost procedures; performing refrigeration load calculation; and selecting equipment-all in accordance with the guidelines of The Clean Air Act of 1990 related to commercial refrigeration.
 4 Credits (2 Lecture - 6 Lab) Prerequisite(s): ACR111.
 Corequisite(s): ACR126.

 Principles and best practices used to recognize and correct installation errors and service problems in commercial refrigeration systems, as well as to troubleshoot mechanical and control malfunctions affecting the operation of commercial refrigeration systems.
 Course work includes designing and using electrical diagrams for installation and service of commercial refrigeration systems.
 4 Credits (2 Lecture - 6 Lab) Prerequisite(s): ACR111.
 Corequisite(s): ACR124.

 Collaborative analysis, involving students with various technical backgrounds, of the basic characteristics and functions of applied commercial building and industrial facility AC/R systems.
 Designed to merge common skills and provide exposure to the specifics of identity, application, and operation of central liquid chillers, packaged DX systems, unitary equipment, and rooftop units.
-Theory and practical application cover the importance of AC/R systems for comfort and process, types of systems, how systems work, identification of AC/R system components, the properties of air and water vapor, and the use of psychometric charts for ACR process analysis.
-Emphasis on ASHRAE ventilation standards, IAQ basics, and introductory control point strategies.
-3 Credits (2 Lecture - 3 Lab)
+Theory and practical application cover the importance of AC/R systems for comfort and process, types of systems, how systems, work, identification of AC/R system components, the properties of air and water vapor, and the use of pyschometric charts for ACR process analysis.
+Emphaiss on ASHRAE ventilation standarsa, IAQ basics and introductory control point strategies.
+3 Credits (3 Lecture)

 Air Conditioning Systems I